scikit-bio/scikit-bio/doc/source/user/api_stability.rst

 different APIs in the package.

-You can find out the stability state of public functionality by looking at its docstring.
+You can find out the stability state of public functionality by looking at its docstring, which is formatted based on [numpydoc](https://github.com/numpy/numpydoc).
 This information will either be in the *Extended Summary* section of the docstring, or in the case of deprecation, this information will appear as a note following the *Short Summary*.

 Definitions of the stability states and the information associated with each follow.